milesdwilliams15/actuwar/README.md

 ![](images/clipboard-2427994267.png)

-You can also indicate that you want to show the inverse Burr fit for the data (which works with or without grouping).
+You can also indicate that you want to show the inverse Burr fit for the data (which works with or without grouping) by specifying `show_fit = TRUE`.

 ```
 llplot(wars, fat, by = post1950, show_fit = T)